This is part of the ANKN Logo

 The composite norms were established by calculating the raw score mean and standard deviation for the composite group on each skill, and total score, for each grade level.
 Raw score values were then fixed at the mean and plus-and-minus one standard deviation from the mean for each grade.
 Assuming that the distributions are normal, approximately 68 percent of the cases fall between the raw scores at plus-and-minus one standard deviation from the mean; about 16 percent fall above plus 1 S.D. and the remaining 16 percent below minus 1 S.D.
 These three strata of achievement are shown in the scale at the top of each figure and are designated as “average,” “below average,” and “above average.”
 This scale serves as a standard for comparison.

 The graphic presentation of data is shown in Figure 3.
 T scores are also figured on raw scores.
-Almost as an after thought, Appendix D, presents additional statistical analyses on T scores level of significance.
+Almost as an after thought, Appendix D presents additional statistical analyses on T scores level of significance.
 Obviously, statistical procedures other than means would not go over well with the area administrators.

-The University of Kansas assisted Coombs with database management and statistical procedures..
+The University of Kansas assisted Coombs with database management and statistical procedures.

 Bass Evaluation, Number Four

-Willard Bass (1971) , working at the Southwestern Cooperative Educational Laboratory, a creation of Lyndon Johnson’s Great Society, conducted the fourth and final evaluation in the series that started at the University of Chicago in 1944.
-It is remarkable in American education that we find some continuity that was initiated with the Meriam report in 1928 and was concluded with the Bass evaluation.
+Willard Bass (1971) working at the Southwestern Cooperative Educational Laboratory, a creation of Lyndon Johnson’s Great Society, conducted the fourth and final evaluation in the series that started at the University of Chicago in 1944.
+It is remarkable in American education that we find some continuity that was initiated with the Meriam report in 1928 and was concluded with the Bass evaluation in 1971.
 It is suggested that this little known continuity which drew heavily from progressive education’s concern for effectiveness of school types, is a remarkable U.S. education phenomenon.

-As much as any one individual, Madison Coombs was responsible for this remarkable continuity.
+As much as any one individual, Madison Coombs was responsible for this rare continuity.
 He received no credit whatsoever for making the continuity possible.
-Coombs picked up on the Chicago evaluation when he joined the BIA staff at Haskell and worked with Anderson on his evaluation.
+Coombs picked up on the Chicago evaluation when he joined the BIA staff at Haskell after World War II and worked with Anderson on his evaluation.
 Anderson makes clear, unambiguous reference to the Chicago evaluation.
-Then, Coombs and his evaluation, an internal evaluation conducted by BIA from 1951 – 1954, continued evaluating school types.
+Then, Coombs and his evaluation, an internal evaluation conducted by BIA from 1951 - 1954, continued evaluating school types.
 Bass makes clear the role of the Coombs evaluation as a benchmark for his evaluation.
 Regarding the Anderson evaluation and the Bass evaluation, within the BIA, Coombs was the “Contract Officer’s Representative,” which means that he was the main Education officer overseeing the evaluations from within the BIA.
 The Bass evaluation therefore reflects the last study of an evaluative concern for the effectiveness of schools types that was initiated in 1928 and continued through to 1970, a period of 42 years.

 Structure and Content of the Bass Evaluation